 Throughout the year, all businesses look to categorize their business expenses to help alleviate the tax burden at tax time.
 According to the Internal Revenue Service (IRS), certain business expenses are exempt from taxes, and some are not.
 Nondeductible expenses are those the IRS still taxes because they are not strictly considered business-related.

-We’ll take a closer look at non-deductible expenses, listing the most common ones, such as government fines and penalties, personal expenses, lobbying, and more, and where they belong on tax returns.
+Read on for a closer look at non-deductible expenses, including the most common ones, such as government fines and penalties, personal expenses, lobbying, and more, and where they belong on tax returns.
 Paper trails are always important in these situations to ensure the business claims expenses correctly and to maximize its potential to deduct expenses.

 What are non-deductible expenses?

 IRS Publication 535 has further background information concerning tax deductible and non-deductible expenses, some of which are listed below.

 This bears no other explanation except that it doesn’t fall under a business expense, therefore, it is a non-deductible expense.
 Personal and business expenses should be kept separate at all times so that deductible expenses do not become muddled.
 The following expenses are examples of a personal expense.

 - Other expenses

 Fines and penalties

 Whether levied against a person or a business, fines and penalties, by their very definition, are non-deductible expenses.
 They cannot be used as a benefit on a tax return when they are clearly marked to be penalizing a company.

 Even almost trivial-sounding expenses such as parking tickets fall into this category, whether it was during the use of a business or personal vehicle.
 Others, such as the expense of check writing fees, also fall into this category.
 Most companies will work extra hard to make sure they never get hit by fines and penalties from any overseeing agency for partially this reason.